Introduction

 )

-If the key use ranges it expect the type of the count, if you set the type to f32, it expect a f32.
+If the key uses plurals, it expects the type of the count.
+If you set the type to f32, it expects a f32.

-Components expect a value that implement leptos_i18::display::DisplayComponent, you can find some type made to help the formatting in the display module, such as DisplayComp.
+Components expect a value that implements leptos_i18::display::DisplayComponent<M>.
+You can find some types made to help with formatting in the display module,

-String and &str implement this trait such that
+str, String, and references to them implement this trait such that

 // hello_world = "Hello <b>World</b> !"